sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ## Chapter 4.
 Web Standards Underpinning the Model

-This chapter summarizes the Web standards and behaviors on which the Nablla type model depends.
+This chapter summarizes the Web standards and behaviors on which the Sercrod type model depends.

 ### 4.1 Correspondence between HTML and the DOM